neurogym/neurogym/docs/envs.md

 ### PDWager task ###

-Logic: Agents do a discrimination task (see RDM).
+Logic: Agents do a discrimination task (see PerceptualDecisionMaking).
 On a
          random half of the trials, the agent is given the option to abort the direction discrimination and to choose instead a small but certain reward associated with a action.